 - *Oxygen Booster Get some here.
 You can add this separately to your wash cycle to get whites whiter.

 - *Fels Naptha: Get some here.
 This works really well to get out tough stains.
 You can add a grated bar to this recipe to make it really powerful, or just grate some up in a bucket of hot water to soak the stained garment. *Warning: Once I washed Jack’s baby blanket with this and he got a really bad rash on his face, so I don’t use it anymore.

 Directions for Liquid Laundry Detergent

 - Boil Water: I like using a two quart pot, but really any size will do.

 - Prepare the Soap: Use a cheese grater to grate an entire bar of soap.
-You could also just cut the soap into chunks using a knife or cut it coarsely and put it into a food processor.
-You just want it to dissolve into the boiling water.
+You could also cut the soap into slivers with a sharp knife or cut it coarsely and put it into a food processor.
+Basically anything that will help the soap to dissolve quickly.